Kelly McCrimmon Made Right Choice Saying No to Oilers

 Reports and rumors now suggest Mark Hunter will get the gig.
 After all, he’s the name most expect to be a disruption to the current way the organization operates.
 Sadly, that may be the main reason he gets hired.

 It’s not that the Oilers don’t need to change their thinking.
 They do.
-But, disruption should not be the sole reason a GM from outside the Oilers Rolodex is hired.
+And, I for one hope, if Hunter is hired, he’s the right guy and can turn things around for the Oilers.
+That said, disruption should not be the sole reason a GM from outside the Oilers Rolodex is hired.

 Can the Oilers look past the frustrated fans, the threat of season-seat losses and franchise perception and still make the right decision?
 They’ve not been able to do so in the past.

 As per reports, it might actually be a combination of Mark Hunter, Sean Burke, and Keith Gretzky who run things — shades of when the Oilers hired Tom Renney and Pat Quinn to pull double-duty as coaches.
 Maybe this works out, but if true, why go this route?